 Note: The vice provost for International Programs reserves the right to adjust these procedures without notice.

-Requests for permission to engage in university-related student international activities in countries or regions for which the Department of State has issued a travel advisory of level three (reconsider travel) or level four (do not travel) or in CDC travel warning countries are made to the vice provost for International Programs.
+Requests for permission to engage in university-related student international activities in countries or regions with a Department of State travel advisory level three or four or a CDC travel health notice level three or four are made to the vice provost for International Programs.
 Faculty/staff requesting permission to establish a new university-related international activity in a restricted country or region must submit an International Travel Policy Exception Request: Faculty/staff form.
 Individual students requesting permission to participate in study abroad or a university-related international activity in a restricted country or region must submit an International Travel Policy Exception Request: Individual student form.
 Both forms are available under Step 1 of the exception request process.

 All review materials should be submitted at least eight weeks prior to the envisioned start of the program to the vice provost for International Programs.
 The director will forward the request to the STAR Committee for recommendations.
 The STAR Committee will not review requests until all relevant materials have been submitted.
 Due to the complexity involved in making a quality exception request, applicants should expect the entire review process to take six to eight weeks.
 Failure to allow for sufficient time for review may result in a denied request or a delayed program start.
 Please note that the international travel policy exception will only apply to the specific program or experience approved, not to the entire country or region.

-In cases where a new Department of State travel advisory of level three or level four or a new CDC travel warning is issued less than eight weeks before an already-approved program’s request deadline, every effort will be made to facilitate an emergency meeting of the STAR Committee to conduct a thorough and timely review of the situation.
+In cases where a new Department of State travel advisory level three or level four or a new CDC travel health notice level three or four is issued less than eight weeks before an already-approved program’s request deadline, every effort will be made to facilitate an emergency meeting of the STAR Committee to conduct a thorough and timely review of the situation.

 Special note: Expedited review